playframework/playframework/documentation/manual/working/commonGuide/production/cloud/Deploying-Boxfuse.md

 ## Build your Application

-Package your app using the Typesafe Activator by typing the `activator dist` command in your project directory.
+Package your app using the Lightbend Activator by typing the `activator dist` command in your project directory.

 ## Deploy your Application